Main and secondary gainful activities

 The flat-rate tax can be applied by businesses from 2021.
 It is mainly sought by those who want to simplify their lives with administration and get rid of tax returns.
 It’s worthwhile for people who don’t usually deal much with deductible items like mortgage interest, gifts or pensions on their tax return, don’t claim child tax credits and so on.

 The flat-rate scheme involves registering by 10 January of the relevant year and then paying the same tax payment each month as set by the state.
-You do not have to fill in tax returns, insurance and social security statements the following year and you cannot incur any annual arrears.
+The following year you do not have to fill in tax returns, insurance and social security statements and you cannot incur any annual arrears.
 Does this sound like an ideal situation?
 There are some disadvantages, after all.
 You must keep an eye on your income, as you must not exceed an annual income of CZK 2,000,000.
 But not everyone can do that.
 A bigger complication arises when you have to prove your income, for example, for the purposes of a mortgage or other loan.
 Normally, entrepreneurs do this through a tax return, but you do not file it in the flat-rate regime.
 So you may not get along with some banks at all, while with others you may have to find alternative ways of proving your income.

-Advances on health insurance in 2024
+Advances on health insurance in 2025

 Self-employed people who work as a sideline do not pay the minimum health insurance advance.
 Simply submit an income and expenditure statement to your health insurance company once a year and then, if necessary, pay the premium at once according to your actual income.